sonic-net/sonic-mgmt/ansible/doc/README.testbed.Overview.md

 # SONiC Testbed with Keysight IxNetwork as Traffic Generator

-This document gives an overview of the stand-alone testbed topology where SONiC DUT is directly connected with Keysight’s protocol emulator and traffic generator (IxNetwork).
+This section gives an overview of the stand-alone testbed topology where SONiC DUT is directly connected with Keysight’s protocol emulator and traffic generator (IxNetwork).

 ## Physical Topology

-Based on test need there may be multiple topologies possible as shown below:
+Based on test need there may be multiple topologies possible as shown below :

 - Single DUT Topology
 ![](img/single-dut-topology.png)